amosbatto/instrans/README.md

 software translators doing trilingual translations or by translators who
 want to automatically insert translations from another language.

-Instrans permites the translator to deal with three or more languages as once
+Instrans permits the translator to deal with three or more languages as once
 inside a PO file.
 This can be useful when translating languages in places
 where English isn't the dominant written language.
 For example, in Latin America
 and in French Africa, many translators of indigenous languages can't read